binipringle/contracts/_texts/0-outline.md

 ---

-INCORPORATE MOTT'S SLIDES FROM 4-12-21 BECAUSE SUPER important

----

 # Breach aka substantial performance

+I: When addressing a contract dispute, the first question a court needs to ask is whether the contract involved the sale of movable goods, services, construction, property, or something else.

+R: This is because depending on what the contract is for, different laws apply.
+Contracts for the sale of movable goods over $500 are governed by the Uniform Commercial Code (UCC), while pretty much everything else is governed by common law as codified into the Restatement Second of Contracts (RST).

+A: The contract in question here is a contract for ... , which is a ....

+C: Therefore, the UCC/RST applies.

-There are two questions.
-The questions are (1) whether there was a breach where Seller agreed to provide a house (“Premises”) where “the bedroom and living areas shall have ceilings at approximately 9’6” height” but provided Premises where the bedrooms and living area ceilings were approximately 8’7” in height, and (2) if there was a breach, how much damages Seller should pay to Buyer.
-First, I will discuss breach, and second, I will discuss damages.
+Here there are two questions.
+(1) and (2).
+First, I will discuss ... , and second, I will discuss damages.

-I.	Breach of contract

-I: The first issue is whether there was a breach.
+I: The first question is whether both parties performed as the terms of the contract required.

 R: Courts allow parties to breach contracts because forcing them to remain in a contract they no longer want to be in would amount to forcing them into involuntary servitude.
-When one party says there was a breach and the other party says that there wasn’t a breach, to determine whether there was a breach, courts interpret the contract to see whether any terms of the contract were breached.
+When one party says the other party breached by not performing as the terms of the contract required, and the other party says that there wasn’t a breach, to determine whether there was a breach, courts interpret the contract to see whether any terms of the contract were breached.

 A:

 I: The first sub issue is what term or clause is at issue.

 R: The terms of an agreement can be in express or implied terms.
 Express terms are terms that were specifically mentioned and agreed upon by both parties at the time the contract is made.
 They can either be oral or in writing.

-A: Here, there were express terms in writing where the agreement stated that the premises shall include items listed in a “Summary of Features” including “high ceilings and expansive room arrangements” and specifying that “the bedroom and living areas shall have ceilings at approximately 9’6” height” and “some slight ceiling height variation may result in these areas to conceal ductwork, sprinkler piping, electrical conduit and wiring, structural beams, drain piping, terrace insulation and to address other conditions as required by the construction documents and field conditions.”
+A: Here, there were express terms in writing where ...

 C: Therefore, the court would interpret express terms.

 I: The second sub-issue is whether the express terms were clear and unambiguous.

 R: When terms are ambiguous or unclear, specific provisions generally control over general provisions, but courts will favor interpretations that give meaning to the whole contract, because it results in a fairer bargain.
 When a preliminary consideration of all credible evidence offered to prove the intent of the parties still leaves contractual terms fairly susceptible to at least two rational interpretations, extrinsic evidence relevant to prove either of these meanings is admissible.

-A: Here, the seller would argue that “slight variation” is a plain text meaning of common English usage which is not unclear.
-Seller would argue that because the difference in height between the desired height of approximately 9’6” and the actual height of approximately 8’7” is only 0’9”, a plain text interpretation would show that this is a slight ceiling height variation which does not contradict the terms of the written agreement, which stated that “some slight ceiling height variation may result in these areas to conceal ductwork, sprinkler piping, electrical conduit and wiring, structural beams, drain piping, terrace insulation and to address other conditions as required by the construction documents and field conditions.”
-The buyer would argue that height of 8’7” in the bedroom and living areas is not a slight variation on the agreed ceiling height because the whole ceilings of those areas have the same height.
-Because the term of “slight ceiling height variation” is unclear, the court would likely allow extrinsic evidence of trade usage in the industry to determine whether 0’9” is a slight variation and, if so, whether this variation in the bedroom and living area ceilings was necessary “to conceal ductwork, sprinkler piping, electrical conduit and wiring, structural beams, drain piping, terrace insulation and to address other conditions as required by the construction documents and field conditions.”
-If Seller provided extrinsic evidence that showed that the variation in height of the bedroom and living areas was a slight variation per industry trade usage and was necessary to address conditions as required by the construction documents and field conditions, the court would likely find that Seller did not breach.
-If Buyer showed that the difference in ceiling height in the bedroom and living areas was not a slight variation and was not necessary, the court would likely find that Seller breached.
+A: Here, the breaching party would argue that ...
+The non-breaching party would argue that ...
+The court would likely find that ...  breached.

-C: Therefore, a court may find that Seller breached express terms.
+C: Therefore, ... breached express terms where ...

+Terms at issue:
+Explain Formalist vs. Contextualist approaches
+Under either approach, terms are probably vague and both approaches would consider extrinsic evidence to explain.
+PER:  Implied terms like TU, CD, or CP would be admissible to explain.
+Depends on what the evidence is.
+Is there a custom surrounding these terms?
+How it’s interpreted could go either way.*

+---

+**Constructive conditions rule**

+R: When performance can be exchanged simultaneously, promises must be performed simultaneously (the presumption is that promises are dependent).
+These are constructive conditions.

+**Substantial performance rule**

+R: When performance cannot be rendered at the same time, as is the case with employment or service contracts that take time to complete, performance requiring a longer period of time must be rendered first.
+This is called substantial performance.
+The doctrine of substantial performance gives some protection to the person who has to perform first, because they have more to lose.
+Substantial performance usually involves construction or service contracts, but never the sale of goods.
+In the event that there has been substantial performance by one party, (1) performance by the other party is due, and (2) damages are diminution/difference in value as opposed to cost of completion (I will discuss damages later).

+A: Here, the contract is for ... so ...

+C: Therefore, this contract requires substantial performance.

+I: The next sub-issue is whether one of the parties breached by failing to substantially perform.

+R: To determine whether one of the parties breached by failing to substantially perform, courts consider (i) whether there was harm to the injured party; (ii) whether there was harm to the breaching party; and (iii) whether the failure to substantially perform was the fault of the breaching party.

+A:

+I: The first question is whether there was harm to the injured party.

+R: Courts calculate harm to the injured party by looking at the extent of non-performance and the extent to which the injured party received the benefit it expected from the bargain.
+Deficiency cannot be so substantial as to frustrate the purpose of the contract.

+A: Here, ...

+C: Therefore, ...

+I: The second question is whether there was harm to the breaching party.

+R: When measuring harm to the breaching party, courts consider various factors including (a) the extent of forfeiture the party in breach will suffer if the court finds no substantial performance and they have to redo the work already done, (b) the cruelty of enforcing strict adherence, (c) the cost of curing a deficiency, and (d) economic waste.

+A: Here, ...

+C: Therefore, ...

+I: The third question is whether the failure to substantially perform was the fault of the breaching party.

+R: To determine what remedies are appropriate in cases where a party breached by performing substantially less than the contract required, courts examine (a) whether the breach was willful or made in bad faith and (b) the breaching party's excuse for deviating from the letter of the contract.
+Negligence is generally a justified reason for breaching, and even a conscious departure from contract specifications will not always be found to be the breaching party's fault.
+The breaching party is most likely to be found to be at fault when they breached because they intentionally tried to cut corners.

+A: Here, ...

+C: Therefore, ...

+**Perfect Tender Rule for goods**

+I: The first question is whether both parties performed as the terms of the contract required.

+R: Under the Uniform Commercial Code § 2-601, the Perfect Tender Rule requires that parties to a contract involving the sale of goods exercise strict compliance with the terms of the contract.
+If the goods fail to conform to the contract in any respect (even if minor), the buyer can reject the goods.
+The Perfect Tender Rule is harsher than common law because unlike Substantial Performance, there is not the same need to protect a party who has to perform first.

+A: Here, the contract is for ... so ...

+C: Therefore, this contract is governed by the Perfect Tender Rule.

+**Specific Performance rule**

+R: The remedy of specific performance, which is an injunction for the breaching party to perform the actual contractual obligation, is an exceptional remedy available only when monetary damages would be inadequate, and which the court would not use here because here monetary damages would suffice.

+---

-II.
-Damages
+## Damages

-I: Assuming that the court finds that Seller breached the contract with buyer to provide a house with bedroom and living areas with an approximate ceiling height of 9’6”, the next question is what damages Buyer is entitled to.
+I: Assuming that the court finds that ... breached the contract with ... to provide ... the next question is what remedy the court should apply.

 R: When a party breaches a contract, courts often find that the breaching party must pay damages.
 Damages are not to punish a party for breaching but to compensate the other party for their loss; damages need to be foreseeable and proved to a reasonable certainty, and the loss must arise naturally from breach or reasonably be in the contemplation of the parties.

-In construction contracts, when calculating how much damages the non-breaching party is entitled to, the court looks at whether there was substantial performance.
-The remedy of specific performance, which is an injunction for the breaching party to perform the actual contractual obligation, is an exceptional remedy available only when monetary damages would be inadequate, and which the court would not use here because here monetary damages would suffice.
+**Damages rules to tack on to general damages rule:**

+**Construction contracts damages rule**

 For breach of a construction contract, the injured party may generally recover all damages that are direct, natural, and immediate consequences of the breach and were reasonably within the parties' contemplation at the time they entered the contract.
 If the contractor fails to perform or incompletely performs, damages should be measured by the reasonable cost of replacement or completion [cutting corners-did not grade land below surface].